-In this article, we will see how you can manage WooCommerce backorders using WooCommerce Estimated Delivery Date plugin by displaying accurate delivery date to your customers.
+In this guide, we will show you the best ways to manage WooCommerce backorders with WooCommerce Estimated Delivery Date plugin and how to display accurate delivery dates to your customers.
+Read along.

 When it comes to managing inventory you need to be on your toes to update the inventory stock status for your products.
 This way the customers will never leave your store empty-handed.
 However, just in case your stock runs out, there is another way to make sure the customers are still able to place their orders without any hassle.

 WooCommerce supports backorders on the products which are not in stock but will be there soon.
 This way you can still allow your customers to place orders for those products and then fulfill their orders as soon as the product is in stock.

 Backing up with a WooCommerce Shipping Scenario with Backorders

 Talking about the backorders, Ben, owner of a US-based WooCommerce store, uses backorders to make sure his customers can still place an order with the currently out of stock products.
 However, this requires him to display different estimated delivery dates to his customers as the products will be available in a few days.
 And as soon as they are available, he can fulfill the orders and carry on with the WooCommerce shipping procedure.

 “We only keep limited stock in our warehouse available for next day delivery.
 However, we can get any products from our suppliers within 5-10 days.
 It would be ideal to be able to show in-stock products with one estimated delivery date and out of stock/backorder with a different estimated delivery date.
 Can we change estimate delivery times based on stock level?
 Such that, if it’s on back order the estimated date will be different from in-stock items.”